Maheshwari241/Email-spam-detection-using-ML/README.md

-if you need project MAil me : maheshwari.murugavel24@gmail.com
+if you need project Mail me : maheshwari.murugavel24@gmail.com